Simple and Delicious Foods that Help You Recover Faster

-As you age, it is important eat adequate amounts of protein.
+As you age, it is important to eat adequate amounts of protein.
 Following surgery, your body needs a high amount of protein and iron.
 Your muscles have been potentially damaged, moved and manipulated during the surgical procedure and now needs to repair those muscles.
-Amino acids in the protein helps with the repair by regenerating tissue and speeding wound healing.7 Iron will help you regain your energy levels more quickly as iron creates new blood cells.
+Amino acids in the protein help repair muscle damage by regenerating tissue and speeding up wound healing.
+Iron will help you regain your energy levels more quickly as iron creates new blood cells.

 Stock up on iron and protein through foods like:

 After surgery, you may find that you have difficulty digesting or even chewing tougher meats.
 Try meats that have been slow cooked in sauces or ground meats.
 Another excellent source of protein is our next powerhouse food.

 Nature has provided us with an ideal healing food neatly packed in a shell.
 Eggs are a traditional first meal to serve to invalids and recovering individuals and with good reason.

 One egg provides you with:

 - Vitamins A, E and K

 - B complex vitamins (including B12)